Sunday, June 21, 2009

 purl striped beanie

-this last one was actually my very first hat and my very first class. i took a flap hat class at Far North Yarn Co. and ended up with this same hat, except way too big for anyone i knew. still a pretty new knitter, what i did next was really hard for me! but, it seemed it had to be done. my teacher and yarn shop owner, kay, has a very sweet way of letting you know that a new knitter, and even sometimes an experienced one, needs to let go and be able to "rip it out" once in a while. so that is just what a did and it really was a little bit excrutiating. the yarn was just too beautiful to let sit in a hat that nobody was going to wear though. and it was so nice to work with that doing it for a second time turned out to be just fine. for the second try, i decided the colors were really so soft and sweet that a certain little boy came to mind. i decided it would be just right for emmett (2 years), lily's brother and it turned out to fit perfectly.
+this last one was actually my very first hat and my very first class. i took a flap hat class at Far North Yarn Co. and ended up with this same hat, except way too big for anyone i knew. still a pretty new knitter, what i did next was really hard for me! but, it seemed it had to be done. my teacher and yarn shop owner, kay, has a very sweet way of letting you know that a new knitter, and even sometimes an experienced one, needs to let go and be able to "rip it out" once in a while. so that is just what a did and it really was a little bit excrutiating. the yarn was just too beautiful to let sit in a hat that nobody was going to wear though. and this yarn is sooooo soft and nice to work with that doing it for a second time turned out to be just fine. for the second try, i decided the colors were really so soft and sweet that a certain little boy came to mind. i decided it would be just right for lily's big brother, emmett (2 years), and it turned out to fit perfectly.

 baby flap hat